hphelion/documentation/cloudos/install.create-cloud.md

 * You can follow the wizard-based steps presented in this topic (recommended)
 * Or you can perform the [Advanced Cloud Setup](/cloudos/install/advanced-cloud-setup) to apply and configure the install modules yourself.

-When you create a cloud using the process defined in this topic, a number of OpenStack and HP Cloud OS install modules are automatically configured and deployed for you.
+When you create a cloud using the process defined in this topic, a number of OpenStack and HP Helion Cloud OS install modules are automatically configured and deployed for you.
 In most cases, the automated deployment of install modules will suffice.
 However, should you need to customize values in the install modules that are not exposed in the Create Cloud Attributes tab, this advanced section, along with [Install Modules Reference](/cloudos/install/install-modules-reference/), are provided to assist you in the process of customizing and deploying the individual install modules.

 If you elected to use the wizard-based steps described in this topic (recommended), read on.
-You'll continue to use the HP Cloud OS Operational Dashboard to execute these steps.
+You'll continue to use the HP Helion Cloud OS Operational Dashboard to execute these steps.
 Follow these procedures in order.

 * [Manage Controller and Compute Nodes](#manage-controller-and-compute-nodes)